We may earn money or products from the companies mentioned in this post.

-Undersea World – With its geographical position the Canaries are the recipient of trade winds, cold oceanic currents, Canary current, and the warm Gulf Stream which provide a mild climate and lots of nutrients coming from more tropical areas.
+Undersea World – With its geographical position the Canaries are the recipient of trade winds, cold oceanic currents, Canary currents, and the warm Gulf Stream which provide a mild climate and lots of nutrients coming from more tropical areas.
 While there is not much coral growth, there are some spots with anemones, soft coral and black coral.
 Notwithstanding, there is a very rich sea life with 550 fish species and 1,000 invertebrates.
 They have a varied seascape to live on created by volcanic activity that has caves, ledges, lava flows and boulders that have provided a lot of places for macro life and fish to thrive around, among them parrotfish, boxfish, drummers, moray eels, garden eels, crabs, sea urchins, nudibranchs, octopus, cuttlefish, scorpionfish, trumpetfish, damselfish, pufferfish, glass-eyes, goatfish, triggerfish, and seahorses.
 What is most attractive to divers is the multitude of large animals inhabiting the waters around the Canaries.
-These include groupers, jacks, marlin, tuna, mobulas, common and marbled stingrays, eagle and manta rays, blacktip, whitetip, nurse, guitar, angel, hammerhead, mako, bull, silky and whale sharks, 400 resident pilot whales, sperm whales, beaked whales, false killer whales, orcas, dolphins, and 5 species of turtle (green, hawksbill, leatherback Kemps Ridley, and loggerhead).
+These include groupers, jacks, marlin, tuna, mobulas, common and marbled stingrays, eagle and manta rays, blacktip, whitetip, nurse, guitar, angel, hammerhead, mako, bull, silky and whale sharks, 400 resident pilot whales, sperm whales, beaked whales, false killer whales, orcas, dolphins, and 5 species of turtle (green, hawksbill, leatherback, Kemps Ridley, and loggerhead).
 The fauna and seascapes vary from island to island.
 Gran Canaria and Fuerteventura have 50 shipwrecks in the vicinity.
 El Hiero and Lanzarote have a more dense and diverse array of life.
 The dive sites of Tenerife are sheltered from the winds by the El Teide volcano and have Atlantic fauna.
 The mammals and pelagics are there year-round with the mantas most prevalent in September.
 There are also 3 MPAs (Marine Protected Areas) in the Canaries where no fishing, mining or boating is allowed.
 These are El Cabron off Gran Canaria, Mar de las Calmas off El Hierro, and La Graciosa off Lanzarote.
 In addition, there are dozens of wrecks from many eras to explore.

 To check out liveaboard diving opportunities, click here: liveaboard diving.